 Have a list of phone numbers in the kit.
 You should also include an actual place (perhaps a relative's place) where people can gather should cell phones become unavailable.

 Finally, make sure everyone in your family, including and especially any kids, are familiar with the plan

 You need to store some water, but how much?
-It depends on the disaster as well as where you are geographically and your health status.
+It depends on the disaster as well as where you are geographically.

 "Covid-19 is not going to impact your ability to walk to the sink and turn on the faucet," says Tornetta.
 A hurricane, on the other hand, very well might.

 The general rule of thumb is one gallon of water per person (and per pet) per day, aiming for a total three days' supply, according to the Centers for Disease Control and Prevention (CDC).
 That said, children, mothers who are nursing, people who are sick, and people in warmer climates may need more, according to the Department of Homeland Security's ready.gov.
 The NCDP has a Preparedness Wizard that will help you calculate how much water, and other items, you may need.
 (Here are the signs and symptoms of dehydration.)